Skip to main content

 If the owner of a property has a pending Board of Revision complaint, they are entitled to tender to the county treasurer an amount of taxes based on the valuation claimed on their complaint.
 They must request a tender pay for each tax bill collection by contacting the Board of Revision.
 If the amount tendered is less than the amount decided by the board, interest will be charged on the difference.
 In addition, if the amount decided by the board equals or exceeds the amount originally billed, a penalty will be charged on the difference between the amount tendered and the final amount.

-A tender pay may also be requested for a pending exemption, by contacting Deputy Auditor Sara Elder at 614-525-6264, or pending abatement, by contacting Deputy Auditor Nancy Rhynard at 614-525-2499, to complete this request.
+A tender pay may also be requested for a pending exemption, by contacting Deputy Auditor Kristen Wiles at 614-525-3226, or pending abatement, by contacting Deputy Auditor Nancy Rhynard at 614-525-2499, to complete this request.

 I received my hearing letter but the date does not work for me.
 Can I reschedule?